VIDA-NYU/domain_discovery_tool/docs/install.rst

 You must have docker compose installed to run the background version.
 For Mac docker-compose is included in the docker installation.
 For Ubuntu follow instructions under Linux tab in `docker compose install for linux <https://docs.docker.com/compose/install/>`_

-In order to run the docker version in background download
+In order to run the docker version in background download:

-**Run only DDT (no crawlers):** Download :download:`docker-compose.yml <../docker-compose.yml>`.
+**To run only DDT (no crawlers):** Download :download:`docker-compose.yml <../docker-compose.yml>`.

-**Run DDT, deep crawler and focused crawler:** Download the following files in the same directory
+**To run DDT, deep crawler and focused crawler:** Download the following files in the same directory

 :download:`docker-compose.yml.ache <../docker-compose.yml.ache>`.
 Rename the downloaded **docker-compose.yml.ache** to **docker-compose.yml**.

 :download:`ache.yml <../ache.yml>`

-Use the following commands to run it:
+Now use the following commands to run DDT (and crawlers if applicable):

 >>> cd {path-to-downloaded-docker-compose.yml}
 >>> docker-compose up -d